AguaClara/Textbook/Introduction/Introduction.rst

 You might wonder why we care so much about getting the science right and being as clear as possible about what is known.
 After all, the core drinking water treatment technologies were invented before we were born and many of us have safe drinking water coming from our taps.
 Environmental Engineers have known how to design municipal drinking water treatment plants since they early 1900's.
 We care about getting the science right because we hypothesize that there are many opportunities to significantly improve drinking water treatment technologies and that improved understandings of each unit process have the potential to lead to new breakthroughs.

 Our contention is that no one has ever optimized the design of a drinking water treatment plant!
-We are reasonably certain of this because we don't yet have models (with equations) that describe performance of most of the core unit processes (rapid mix, flocculation, floc filters, sedimentation, sand filtration) used for surface water treatment.
-The only possible exception is lamellar sedimentation which can be characterized if we know the size and density distribution of the particles entering the clarifier.
+We are reasonably certain of this because we don't yet have models (with equations) that describe performance of most of the core unit processes (rapid mix, flocculation, floc filters, plate settlers, sand filtration) used for surface water treatment.
+The only possible exception is plate settlers which can be characterized if we know the size and density distribution of the particles.

 Traditional drinking water treatment textbooks can too easily miss the opportunity to advance the science of drinking water treatment technologies by presenting certainty where there should be skepticism.
 For example, rapid mix is described as process that occurs in a few seconds, flocculation is described as a process that should be fastest for high turbidity waters and slowest for low turbidity waters, and filtration performance is described by a model that predicts first order removal with respect to filter bed depth.
 We will demonstrate why each of these assumptions doesn't match observations, we will discuss new insights into these processes, and we will identify high priority research questions that have the potential to lead to major improvements in drinking water treatment.